-William Morris (1834 – 1891) was one of the original forces in the "back to basics" trend in architecture, home furnishings, tiles, and fabrics that became known as the Arts and Crafts movement.
+William Morris (1834–1891) was one of the original forces in the "back to basics" trend in architecture, home furnishings, tiles, and fabrics that became known as the Arts and Crafts movement.
 One of the furniture pieces that he is best known for bears his name – the Morris chair.
-These were somewhat different than the chair pictured here– the design was more Victorian England – but the idea was the same.
-The back could be adjusted into several different positions, the cushions are removable, and most important of all, it was comfortable.
+His chair was slightly different than the chair pictured here– the design was more Victorian England – but the idea was the same.
+The back could be adjusted into several different positions, the cushions were removable, and most important of all, it was comfortable.

-Fabric: The price of this piece includes the upholstering but not the actual cost of fabric.
+Fabric: The price of this piece includes the upholstery labor but not the actual cost of fabric.
 If you choose to purchase this item, you will need to supply fabric which we will then have put on your piece.

 - Requires 5 yards of fabric

 We work with Greenhouse Fabrics out of High Point, NC and the Leather Hide Store.
 If you have questions, please call 1-800-842-6119.
 We will be glad to assist you with your fabric selection.